By Mark Baumann, Copyright 2023

 “I understand, the principal of the thing is important.
 Your feelings are intense, and they are real.
 Perhaps the question is: is it more important that they validate your feelings, or that you protect your children and your financial situation?”

 For your own wellness, it might be possible to go beyond the basics in the eight dimensions of wellness.
 It might be possible to identify what is uniquely dangerous to you, and have an honest conversation with yourself, or with a mentor or therapist.
-If you can realize you are prioritizing other people’s needs over your own, or that you are indulging your feelings over the needs of others, that can be the start of addressing dangers that might be causing you harm which you are not aware of.
+If you can realize you are prioritizing other people’s needs over your own and that you are over-tolerating being dismissed, or that you are indulging your feelings over the needs of others and that you are over-tolerating coercive conduct, that can be the start of addressing dangers that might be causing you harm which you are not aware of.

 Authorities